wdebruin321/oci_config/documentation/oci_core_instance_console_connection.md

 ---
 ## Overview

-  The `InstanceConsoleConnection` API provides you with console access to virtual machine (VM) instances, enabling you to troubleshoot malfunctioning instances remotely.
+  The `InstanceConsoleConnection` API provides you with console access to Compute instances, enabling you to troubleshoot malfunctioning instances remotely.

 For more information about console access, see